Jon-D-Smith/Ursina_Practice/README.md

 # Ursina_Practice
-Trying out the Ursina framework
+Practicing with the Ursina Framework

+## Features used
+- Movement on all axis
+- Jumping